 the Energy Policy Forum (EPF), which facilitates knowledge exchange between the Energy Policy Research Group (EPRG) and a range of organisations including government departments, regulators, energy companies and consumer organisations.

 the Centre for Science and Policy (CSaP), whose aim is to improve public policy through the more effective use of evidence and expertise.
 It does this by facilitating visits to the University of Cambridge of civil servants from various government departments and agencies, as well as leading private companies with technology policy interests.

 The members of the group publish in leading journals and also disseminate their work through other channels to ensure the maximum impact on policy and practice.
-The CBR, EPRG and UK-IRC also produce a range of publications and presentations which are available via their websites:
+The CBR and the EPRG also produce a range of publications and presentations which are available via their websites:

 13:00-14:00, 22 January 2020 Lecture Theatre 4, Cambridge Judge Business School